Your Questions Answered

 - This sounds very exciting… but has it been done before?

 There is nothing quite like BMC but other institutions have pioneered elements of our approach.
 Interdisciplinary degrees are quite common these days but there is no programme committed to exploring all the different ways that humans learn – the breadth of our arts-based sensory training programme is unique.

 The single degree programme is also not unique but the way that it is structured at BMC – to address the challenge of living sustainably – has not been attempted before.

 Quest University in Canada also follows the block method of teaching with small class sizes and a student-designed learning journey.
 They are now the number one student rated college in Canada.

 From 2023, will offer The BMC Degree is an interdisciplinary course, with a broad foundation in year one designed to allow you to unlock and explore your talents, learn how to learn and find your own method.
 In the second year, students can chose from a number of electives, choosing your own learning pathway.
 In the third year, students focus on a project which tackles one of the challenges identified by the Well Being of Future Generations Act.

 We are based in the heart of the Black Mountains in the Brecon Beacons National Park, Wales.
 Our campus is at Troed-yr-Harn, on the outskirts of Talgarth.
 Our Further Education courses will take place in various locations in and around Talgarth.

 - When can I come to BMC?

 Our first vocational courses will start in 2021.
-The BMC Degree launches in September 2022.
+We hope to launch our BMC Degree in September 2023.
 We run a variety of short courses and activities.
 See our ‘What’s On’ page for details.